-- Know the etiquette of being a corporate event emcee.
+- Know the etiquette of being a corporate event master of ceremonies.

 Just like any role, the event emcee role has certain do’s and don’ts.

-- The stage is your domain when you’re an emcee.
+- The stage is your domain when you’re a master of ceremonies.
 It looks bad when you leave the stage before the next guest or act comes on, or if you’re not there to take the person off stage.